Esri/arcgis-maps-sdk-dotnet-toolkit/docs/bookmarks-view.md

 ### WPF:

-The usage in WPF is identical to UWP/WinUI minus one important distinction.
-The `BookmarksView` should be accessed with the same prefix as the `GeoView`.
+The usage in WPF is identical to UWP/WinUI with one important distinction: `BookmarksView` is accessed with the same namespace prefix as `GeoView`.

 ```xml
 xmlns:esri="http://schemas.esri.com/arcgis/runtime/2013"